 CHECKING IN TO YOUR ARRIVAL HOTEL

-When arriving at your first hotel, check in at the main reception desk where the reception staff will need to know your name and that you are traveling with Costsaver.
+When arriving at your first hotel, check in at the main reception desk where the reception staff will need to know your name and that you are travelling with Costsaver.

 When your tour begins, check-in will be managed by the Travel Director, who will advise you regarding procedures and hotel features prior to arrival.
 They will secure keys and oversee delivery of your luggage to your room.